 A report on excessive use of force by the police from the justice department revealed the following:

-When the DC police use force, they do so in a manner that is not constitutional nearly 20 % of the time, (Atherley & Hickman, 2014).
+When the DC police use force, they do so in a manner that is not constitutional nearly 20 % of the time;.

 The officers tend to resort to the application of impact weapons such as the batons and flash lights, even when it is not necessary.
-About 44 % of the times the batons are used it either excessive or unnecessary.
+About 44 % of the times the batons are used it either excessive or unnecessary;

 In certain situations, the police escalate the conditions that result to the use of excessive force when arresting people for minor offenses.
 This has also involved people with mental disabilities or under the influence of drugs or alcohol.
-The report stated that 54 % of the cases involve people with particular abnormal conditions.
+The report stated that 54 % of the cases involve people with particular abnormal conditions(Atherley & Hickman, 2014). (include cite here at the end).

 In the report, there were the following deficiencies that were found to have caused to the poor patterns of excessive use of force by the police in DC:

-Poor policies, oversight and training of the police with regards to when, and how to use force and weapons, (Atherley & Hickman, 2014).
+Poor policies, oversight and training of the police with regards to when, and how to use force and weapons.
 Most police officers do not understand when and when not to apply excessive force when upholding the law.

 The failure on the part of the supervisors to provide the required oversight of the use of force by individual officers.
 This includes the appropriate investigation and review of the cases where the officers use excess force in an unnecessary manner.